OpenCPN/plugins/DEVELOPER-INFO.md

 User metadata (overrides system if existing): *~/.opencpn/ocpn-plugins.xml*

-Tarball layout: identical to linux with a manifest.json in the top directory added.
+Tarball layout:

+   - .so dynamic libraries goes into *top-dir/lib/opencpn*

+   - Optional helper binaries goes into *top-dir/bin*

+   - Plugin data files: *top-dir/share/opencpn/plugins/<name>*
+     where <name> is as in the plugin metadata.

+   - metadata.json is at top level.